Peziza domiciliana

 Peziza domiciliana, commonly known as the domicile cup fungus, is a species of fungus in the genus Peziza, family Pezizaceae.
 Described by English mycologist Mordecai Cubitt Cooke, the fungus grows on rotten wood, drywall/plasterboard, and plaster in homes, damp cellars, and basements.
-It is known from Asia, Europe, North America, and Antarctica.
+It is known from Eurasia, North America, and Antarctica.

-Taxonomy and phylogeny
+Taxonomy

 The fungus was first described in 1877 by the British botanist Mordecai Cubitt Cooke, based on specimens sent to him that had been found growing on the walls, ceilings, and floors of a house in Edinburgh that had been partially destroyed by fire.
 The species was transferred to genus Aleuria by Ethel Irene McLennan & Halsey in 1936, and later into Galactinia by Irma J. Gamundi in 1960; both of the binomials resulting from these generic transfers are synonyms of P. domiciliana.

 Peziza domiciliana is commonly known as the "domicile cup fungus".

 Description

 The fruit bodies of P. domicilia are cup-shaped; initially concave, they later develop an undulating margin and a depressed center.
 The outer surface of the cup is whitish, and the margin of the cup can either remain intact, or split.
-Fruit bodies reach an upper diameter of 10 cm.
+The fruit bodies reach an upper diameter of 10 cm.
 The inner surface of the cup is the fertile, spore-bearing hymenium; it is initially white before turning buff, tan, or brownish.
 The whitish stem does not typically become longer than 1 cm.

 The asci (the spore-bearing cells) are cylindrical or roughly so, reaching dimensions of 225–250 μm long by 15 μm wide.
 The spores are ellipsoid, hyaline (translucent) when young, often contain two small oil droplets, and measure 11–15 by 6–10 μm.
 The paraphyses are slender, contain septa, and are slightly enlarged above.
 The species is inedible.